 Finally, floating offshore wind – installed in areas deeper than 50 metres – is subject to greater uncertainty.
 About 70% of the world’s production potential is based on this type of wind turbine.
 The technology is less mature and no floating farms have yet reached the commercial stage.
 But even if no floating wind farms were to be built, this would not herald the death knell of offshore wind farms.
 The potential of installed wind turbines alone surpasses the projected global demand for electricity by 2040.

 The environmental impact of offshore wind turbines is weak, according to a Life Cycle Assessment (LCA).
 The LCA takes into account transport, manufacturing, installation, use and the turbines’ end of life.
 In 2015, Ademe estimated the emission rate of French wind farms at 14.8 grams of CO2 equivalent per kWh9 over a lifetime of 20 years.
 A recent study on floating wind turbines evaluates their LCA at 19.5 g CO2 equivalent/kWh for a 25-year life span10.
-These values are comparable to onshore wind (14.1 g CO2 equivalent/kWh) or nuclear (12 g CO2 equivalent/kWh), and lower than those of photovoltaic (56 g CO2 equivalent/kWh) and fossil fuels (406 g CO2 equivalent/kWh for a gas power plant).
+These values are comparable to onshore wind (14.1 g CO2 equivalent/kWh), lower than Chinese-made photovoltaics (56 g CO2 equivalent/kWh) and much lower than emissions from a gas-fired power plant (418 g CO2 equivalent/kWh) but still higher than nuclear (less than 6 g CO2 equivalent/kWh)1112.